cloudscript-technology/k8s-monitoring-app/docs/API.md

 4. **PodCpuUsage** - CPU usage and limits
 5. **PvcUsage** - Persistent Volume Claim usage
 6. **PodActiveNodes** - Active nodes where pods are running

+## Deployment Prerequisites

+- Kubernetes cluster (v1.20+)
+- Metrics Server installed
+- SQLite storage configured via `DB_PATH` (use a PVC to persist the DB file when running in Kubernetes)

 ## API Endpoints